 Affiliated with the Free Kindergarten Union of Victoria, Forest Hill was maintained by the Graduates' Association of the Kindergarten Training College in Melbourne.
-The Association originally purchased the property in Forest Hill (Warrawong) in 1927, and established a 'holiday home' for children in need.
+The Association originally purchased the Warrawong property in Forest Hill in 1926, and established a 'holiday home' for children in need.

 In 1960, in response to changing needs of the community, it became known as the Forest Hill Emergency Kindergarten, providing short-term residential care for groups of up to twenty children of pre-school age (2 - 6 years) during times of family stress or breakdown.
 The Kindergarten also accepted a small group of children for day care when similar emergencies arose.